ippontech/blog-usa/posts/deployToEcsWithGithubAction.md

 image: https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2020/01/deployToEcsWithGithubAction.jpg
 ---

-Building a DevOps platform nowadays can be challenging for architecture and plateform infrastructure teams, due to the integration complexity with many platforms: source control, ci/cd, artifact repositories, quality, SAST/SCA, deployment ...  , Many DevOps leader believes that the challenge of DevOps is to reduce the number of platforms involved in one pipeline.
+Building a DevOps platform nowadays can become a challenge for architecture and plateform infrastructure teams, due to the integration complexity with many platforms: Cource Control, CI/CD, Artifact Repositories, Quality, SAST/SCA, Deployment, etc. Many DevOps leader believes that the challenge of DevOps is to ultimately reduce the number of platforms involved in one single pipeline.
-That's why tech giants are trying to integrate all the pipeline steps into their platforms.
+That's why tech giants are trying to integrate all pipeline steps into their platforms.
 In this article, we will deploy a simple [Spring Boot](https://spring.io/projects/spring-boot) application to [Amazon Elastic Container Service (ECS)](https://spring.io/projects/spring-boot) using the new GitHub feature called [GitHub Actions](https://github.com/features/actions).

-# What is GitHub Actions
+# What is GitHub Actions?
-GitHub Actions enables you to create custom software development lifecycle pipelines directly in your Github repository.
+GitHub Actions enables you to create custom software development lifecycle pipelines directly in your GitHub repository.
-You can write individual tasks, called actions, and combine them to create a custom pipeline.
+You can write individual tasks, called "actions", and combine them to create a custom pipeline.
-Behind the scenes, your pipeline is run on GitHub-hosted machines, called runners.
+Behind the scenes, your pipeline is run on GitHub-hosted machines, called "runners".

-# Create your first pipeline with Github actions
+# Create Your First Pipeline With Github Actions
-On your GitHub repository select the Actions tab.
+On your GitHub repository select the **Actions** tab.
 GitHub propose popular pipelines to start with.
-We will choose: Deploy to Amazon ECS
+We will choose: **Deploy to Amazon ECS**

 ![01](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2020/01/deployToEcsWithGithubAction-01.png)